ManeeshaPerera/solar-forecasting-framework/README.md

-## A Forecasting Framework for Residential Solar Photovoltaic Power Forecasting
+## An Ensemble Method with Optimized Weights for Forecasting Distributed Solar Photovoltaic Generation

-This repository includes the code of the forecasting framework proposed in paper titled as "A Forecasting Framework for Multi-resolution and Multi-horizon Residential Solar Photovoltaic Power Forecasting"
+This repository includes the code for the paper titled as "An Ensemble Method with Optimized Weights for Forecasting Distributed Solar Photovoltaic Generation"

+### Package Requirements
+Package requirements are listed in `requirements.txt`

-#### Directory Structure
+### Directory Structure
 ```
 |-main.py - example code to run all forecast approaches and visualise
 |-data - data folder